netdata/netdata/docs/guides/using-host-labels.md

 Host labels can be extremely useful when:

-- You need alarms that adapt to the system's purpose
+- You need alerts that adapt to the system's purpose
 - You need properly-labeled metrics archiving so you can sort, correlate, and mash-up your data to your heart's content.
 - You need to keep tabs on ephemeral Docker containers in a Kubernetes cluster.